Australia has two active certification schemes:

 - Australian Forestry Standard (AFS) now known as Responsible Wood

 Responsible Wood is internationally recognised through the Program for Endorsement of Forest Certification (PEFC).
 FSC is internationally recognised through the FSC global brand.

-To date around 10.5 million hectares of forests in Australia have been certified under these two schemes, including plantations and native forests.
+To date around 11.4 million hectares of forests in Australia have been certified under these schemes, including plantations and native forests.

-More information about certification can be found in IFA’s policy on certification and from the AFS and FSC websites using the links below.
+More information about certification can be found in Forestry Australia’s Policy on Certification click here and from the Responsible Wood and FSC websites using the links below.